animavirtuality/onlybots-core/README.md

 #### materials

 A list of 1 to 4 materials used by the bot.
-Each material consists of an RGB color and a shader index.
+Each material consists of an RGB color and a preset index.
-The shader index is used to determine how the material is rendered, indexing into a pre-defined list.
+The preset index is used to determine how the material is rendered, indexing into a pre-defined list.

-Since material rendering is highly platform dependent, the actual implementation for material shaders and values may vary but the desired outcome is well-defined for each shader.
+Since material rendering is highly platform dependent, the actual implementation for material preset and values may vary but the desired outcome is well-defined for each preset.
-The shader list is TBD, but will be linked here when it is populated.
+The material preset list is TBD, but will be linked here when it is populated.

 #### layers